 What is a Crawl Space?

 A crawl space is a type of foundation where the first floor of a home is raised about 1-3 feet off of the ground.
-The crawl space floor may simply be dirt, or it may be covered in gravel or sheeting to serve as a vapor barrier.
+The crawl space floor may simply be dirt, or it may be covered in gravel or plastic sheeting to serve as a vapor barrier.
+The purpose of a crawl space vapor barrier is to decrease vapor and moisture getting into the area.
+That way, your home is better protected from moisture and mold damage.
+What differentiates it from a crawl space encapsulation is that a crawl space encapsulation completely seals the entire crawl space while the vapor barrier does not.

 Crawl spaces are used in areas of the country where soil conditions or moisture prevent other common foundation types, such as slab-on-grade or a basement, from being used.
 In colder regions, the freeze-thaw cycle can be a critical factor determining which type of foundation you choose.